microsoft/msvc-code-analysis-action/README.md

 - `results` (**default:** ${{ github.workspace }}) root directory containing all SARIF files produced in build.
 This is commonly the root directory of the project (i.e. MSBuild) or build folder (i.e. CMake).
 - `ruleset` (**default:** NativeRecommendedRules.ruleset) ruleset file used to determine what checks are run.
-This can reference a ruleset that ship with Visual Studio or a custom file in the project.
+This can reference a ruleset that ships with Visual Studio or a custom file in the project.
-- `cleanSarif` (**default:** true) SARIF files will under `results` directory are considered stale and will be deleted.
+- `cleanSarif` (**default:** true) SARIF files will under `results` directory are considered stale and be deleted.
 - `args` optional parameters to pass to every instance of the compiler.

 ### Examples